frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/setting-up-your-website-webshop/website-setup.md

 #### Footer

-The footer section contains a list of links (this is where you typical put links like “Contact Us”, “Terms and Conditions” etc) and the name of your company.
+The footer section contains a list of links (this is where you typically put links like “Contact Us”, “Terms and Conditions”,etc) and the name of your company.

 ## Defining Menus and Home Page